thanhcong0111/database_security/README.md

 ![Screenshot 2024-07-24 212747](https://github.com/user-attachments/assets/be68f245-0f86-4c60-b5e2-894e2924250c)

-The information will be encrypted and cannot see if you don't have ascapsulation.
+The information will be encrypted and cannot see if you don't have privileges.

 ![Screenshot 2024-07-24 213141](https://github.com/user-attachments/assets/4cbb7c90-b851-4078-bddb-c7fd5322f9fe)